 QualificationsApplicants should have the minimum of a master's degree in speech-language pathology and meet all the requirements for certification except the Clinical Fellowship.
 Applicants must meet all the requirements for the Oregon Board of Examiners Conditional License in Speech-Language Pathology.

-Applications will be accepted starting February 2016.
-At that time, submit a current Letter of Intention, CV, three letters of recommendation (may be sent electronically or mailed directly to Dr. Graville), and a sample of your writing (term paper, research article, etc.).
+Applications will be accepted starting February 2017.
+At that time, submit to OHSU's Huma Resources a current Letter of Intention, CV, three letters of recommendation and a sample of your writing (term paper, research article, etc.).
+Letters of recommendation may be sent electronically or mailed directly to Dr. Graville.

 Department: ENT Voice Clinic